Is it a 12 month policy?

 If you are unable to contact the Claims Administrator, please contact either Kay Stutley or Tamsin Swain, our Practice Manager.

-4. A normal administration fee is charged for completion of claim forms - this is waved for VIP clients.
+4. A normal administration fee is charged for completion of claim forms.
 There is no charge for continuation claims of this type.
 Please note that claims are for money paid for veterinary treatment - this must have been settled before claiming

 Due to the increased amount of administration required Direct Claims carry a higher fee.